googleforgames/agones/site/content/en/docs/Guides/Client SDKs/local.md

 events for `WatchGameServer()`.
 This is a useful way of testing functionality, such as changes of state from `Ready` to `Allocated` in your game server code.

+It's important to note that during local development, only specific parts of the GameServer configuration can be modified through SDK calls.
+For instance, `counters` and `lists` should be placed within the `gameserver.status` section of the configuration file.
+By making this change, the relevant parts of the configuration are properly exposed and can be accessed through the SDK calls.

 {{< alert title="Note" color="info">}}
 File modification events can fire more than one for each save (for a variety of reasons), but it's best practice to ensure handlers that implement `WatchGameServer()` be idempotent regardless, as repeats can